Earth has no sorrow that heaven cannot heal.

 The directors reflected on why the Amazing Tutors Children's Foundation organized the vigil: "Our sincere hope is to protect and help communities cope and build resilience in a rapidly changing world characterized with high levels of extremism.
 We feel that no one has the right to take away a person's spiritual free will and self-determination, nor their underlying strength, and we are doing everything within our power to fight for peace and condemn this horrific attack.
 We need to be engaged in a process of healing that is collaborative, enhancing, inclusive, practical, pro-active and responsible.
 We must stand united together to create a society of love and justice.
 These horrific attacks on innocent civilians are really meant to divide us, however, with love and justice as our common shield, we can recognize our differences and strive to be the best human being."

-Any savage attacks on innocent civilians, whether they occur in Canada, Syria, Paris, Beirut, Brussels, Pakistan, USA or in any other city or country, are heinous and without justification.
+Any savage attacks on innocent civilians, whether they occur in Canada, Syria, Paris, Beirut, Brussels, Pakistan, USA, New Zealand or in any other city or country, are heinous and without justification.
 We stand in solidarity and condemn these demonic, horrific acts in the strongest terms possible.
 Today, our thoughts are with the loved ones of those killed and injured.

 As a foundation advocating for children everywhere, The Amazing Tutors Children's Foundation condemns violence against children regardless of the form it takes.
 The children at the Mosque in the Islamic Cultural Center attended with their families to pray and worship.
 A threat to their lives should raise concerns for everyone about religiously motivated violence.
 These innocent lives must be protected, for within them are the seeds of the world we want to build.
 If we hope to create a society of tolerance, freedom and compassion, then we must secure the safety of all children and their families regardless of race, religion, or gender.